evaZQR/M-Agent/README.md

 # M-Agent
-This this a chat robot with memory throughout KG!!
+This this a chat robot with memory throughout the right rag!!

 # install